furby-tm/arnold-usd/docs/building.md

 - `BOOST_ROOT`: Path to the Boost Installation Root.
 - `BUILD_USE_CUSTOM_BOOST`: Set to ON if a manual override of the Boost variables is required to to a non-standard Boost installation layout.
 - `Boost_INCLUDE_DIRS`: Where to find Boost headers, optional.
 Use if not using a standard Boost installation layout.
-- `Boost_LIBRARIES`: Where to find Boost libraries, optional.
+- `BOOST_LIBRARIES`: Where to find Boost libraries, optional.
 Use if not using a standard Boost installation layout.
 - `GOOGLETEST_LOCATION`: Path to the Google Test Installation Root.
 - `GOOGLETEST_LIB_EXTENSION`: Extension of Google Test libraries.
 - `GOOGLETEST_LIB_PREFIX`: Prefix of Google Test libraries.